forrestguice/SuntimesWidget/README.md

 **Donations**

 If you think there is some value in this software then please feel free to pay whatever you think is fair through <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NZJ5FJBCKY6K2">https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NZJ5FJBCKY6K2</a>.

-If your in the giving mood, I also encourage you to give to <a href="http://mikereedell.github.io/sunrisesunsetlib-java/">http://mikereedell.github.io/sunrisesunsetlib-java/</a> as well.
+If you are in the giving mood, I also encourage you to give to <a href="http://mikereedell.github.io/sunrisesunsetlib-java/">http://mikereedell.github.io/sunrisesunsetlib-java/</a> as this app would not be possible without this library.

 Any money given will indirectly go towards future software development; I will spend it on personal expenses, feel good knowing my code is worth something to someone, and (theoretically) feel a sense of obligation to continue supporting the app into the future.
 It is not technically a donation (as I am obligated to report anything given to me as earned income on my taxes).